GluuFederation/docs-casa-prod/docs/source/user-guide.md

 ![preferred-2fa](./img/preferred.png)

+If the switch is not visible, your administrator may have configured the system so that 2FA is turned on automatically when enough credentials are available.

-When prompted for 2FA, a combination of credential strength and the type of device being used to access the protected resource will be used to determine which type of strong credential is presented first.
+When prompted for 2FA, a combination of credential strength and the type of device being used to access the protected resource will be used to determine which type of strong credential is prompted first.
+Depending on settings specified by your admin, you can actually choose the type of credential yourself.

-For example, if you're accessing a 2FA protected resource from a laptop, and you've enrolled FIDO keys and OTP apps to secure your account, FIDO will be presented as the first option for 2FA.
+As an example, if you're accessing a 2FA protected application from a laptop, and you've enrolled FIDO keys and OTP apps to secure your account, FIDO will be presented as the first option for 2FA.
 Alternatively, if you're accessing the protected resource from a mobile device, OTP will be presented first.
 The exact ranking and order will be determined by the administrator.

 If at any time the credential prompted is unavailable, you can choose to present any other previously enrolled 2FA credential type.